-Title III Authorized CostsThis page contains information for the field of what items are authorized for expenditure purposes.
+Title III Authorized CostsInformation for the field of authorized items for expenditure purposes.

-Title III Language Instruction for English Learners and Immigrant Students:
+Title III Language Instruction for English Learner and Immigrant Students:

-The purpose of the Title III Language Instruction for English learners and immigrant students is to ensure that all English learners attain English language proficiency (ELP), develop high levels of academic attainment in English, and meet the same challenging state academic standards as all other students.
+The purpose of the Title III Language Instruction for English learners and Immigrant Students program is to ensure that all English learners attain English language proficiency (ELP), develop high levels of academic attainment in English, and meet the same challenging state academic standards as all other students.
 20 United States Code (U.S.C.) §§1703(f), 6825(a).

 Supplement, Not Supplant: